 A group of six friends decided to go for lunch at Le Grenier a Pain in Nairobi; my friend asked Kui if she wanted to join us.
-I was unassumingly thrilled when she agreed.
+I was unassumingly thrilled.
 We reached the restaurant, and I knew I had to be strategic with where I sat.
 At first, I took the seat at the end of the table, thinking this would make it easier to speak with Kui regardless of where she sat.
-She took her seat, and I realised the seat directly opposite of her was open.
+She took her seat, and I realized the seat directly opposite of her was open.
 I shifted, trying to be casual about it.
-We spent the entire lunch talking, assuming the rest of our friends didn’t exist, as they were mostly not a part of our conversation.
+We spent the entire lunch talking almost as if the rest of our friends didn’t exist as they were mostly not a part of our conversation.
 Well, that’s true with one particular exception.
 I had to find an unsuspecting way to get Kui’s phone number, but I didn’t want to be so direct to hit on her at this post-church event.

 I commented to the group how the new railway from Nairobi to Mombasa had been finished and that we should take a ride on the old line called the Lunatic Express for the fun of it before it’s disbanded.
 Everyone at the table loved the idea, so I took the initiative to say that I’d create a WhatsApp group and I needed everyone’s phone number, including Kui’s of course.
 Receiving my iPhone last, Kui typed in her name and phone number.

 Bridal Gown :: Sidai Brides